jpcolino/IPython_notebooks/README.md

 - **Two-Factor model**: this one is more technical, from the mathematical point of view, but quite interesting if you are working in commodities modelling, derivatives pricing or risk-management.
 This one is the simplest possible version, that made the equivalence between Black 76 and the Two-Factor model for forward contracts .
 I will update it soon, with a  more object-oriented version.
 Stay tune.
 If you want to have the full object-oriented version, with *Robust Calibration* of the SDE using *Semidefinite Programming* and unit-testing, contact me.

+- ... and if you are interested in Financial Engineering, you will find interesting the notebook about American, Asian or Spread options, VaR or Swing options... be my guest and serve yourself